 When we invent new products, we don’t need new machinery, we simply need to train our staff to make them.
 With every new skill our compounders gain, they work their way up to being a Master Compounders.
 These lovely folk have to train and be signed off in 20 different departments, which can take up to 2 years to complete.
-We currently have 14 fully trained MC’s in the business, with an aim to have another 10 by the end of 2020.
+We currently have 14 fully trained MC’s in the business, and we’re constantly looking to train more in all global manufacturing sites.

 In Manufacturing we have a culture of training as many people as we can to make our products.
 There is a constant training plan in place for all our compounders to be continually up-skilling and learning new product ranges and about our raw materials.

 There is also a massive focus not just on compounding when it comes to handmade, but on our production assistants on the shop floor as they press, shape and wrap our lovely products into the final finished item.
 Over the years handmade in production has become more skilled as the products have become more complex, detailed and intricate.